 Harada and his team are also working on giving these robots a home: the International Ocean Station (IOS), an open-source hardware and software mobile laboratory.
-He teaches Masters in Design & Environment at Goldsmiths University, London, and was a project leader at MIT.
+He taught Masters in Design & Environment at Goldsmiths University, London, and was a project leader at MIT.
 His films, installations, and lectures have been seen from America to Europe and Japan.
 He is currently based in Hong Kong.

 Robots That Clean Our Oceans: How Low-Cost Design is Saving the Planet